Cal-ly/TrelloConverter/README.md

   - `Converter.cs`: Core logic for converting Trello data.
 - **TrelloConverterTests**: Contains unit tests for the application.
   - `TrelloConverterTests.csproj`: Project file for the test project.
+- **TrelloConverter.Models**: Contains the base classes for data-manipulation

 ## Contributing